MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contribution.md

 First, let's assert that there is no right or wrong way writing ARM templates and parameters files.

 ARM is a language and everyone has different "style of writing".
 Very seldom composition of the template and parameters file are the same among group of developers.
 There is no clear style definition to govern and separate code from the config.
-In other words, what goes in template vs. What is in the parameter files.
+In other words, what goes in template versus what is in the parameter files.
 Available guidance on when to use parameters and object as parameters (without any schema) are subject to interpretation and there is no one authoring "style" fits all.

 To simplify development and unit testing at-scale with multiple developers contributing, we have adopted to specific style of writing templates by decoupling template from its parameter file completely.

 We have opted for minimalist "one template to rule them all" approach.
 This will externalize all resource properties as a complex object in parameter file and we can enforce strict schema validation on parameter file based on resource schema that platform already publishes.
 This drives clear separation between template and parameters.
-Parameter file is essentially RESTful representation of the resource when calling `Get-AzResource` or `az resource show`.
+Parameter file is essentially RESTful representation of the resource when calling `get-azresource` or `az resource show`.

 - Template.json